 Maple Fig Bundt Cake

 While it’s not glamorous, a lot of my recipes come to life because of ingredients I’m trying to use up.
 I’m not at all ashamed to admit this because 1) food waste is the worst and 2) I’m sure that many of you search for recipes based on things hanging around in your kitchen that you’re sick of looking at!
+This maple fig bundt cake was born from some lovely leftovers.

 This basis of this fig and maple bundt cake recipe is ricotta cheese, which goes bad ridiculously fast and is therefore always something I’m trying to use up.
 The fat and moisture of ricotta cheese make for lovely, moist cakes (I’ll never apologize for using the word ‘moist’ on this site – let’s move on, friends!) and Deb of Smitten Kitchen was wonderful enough to develop a ricotta-based pound cake.
 I knew I wanted a bundt cake to glaze with dramatic swoops of glaze, so I increased the recipe volume by a good bit to fit into a large bundt pan.